 Each semester the University recognizes undergraduate students who have attained high scholastic achievement.
 The following criteria are used:

-- The student attained a grade point average of 3.25 or higher for the semester.
+- The student attained a GPA of 3.25 or better for the semester.

 - Only resident courses are used in computing the grade point average.